drinkredwine/qqchat/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License.# qqchat